Nadi-System/nadi-book/src/preface.md

 [The PDF version of this book (Experimental)](./data/nadi-book.pdf)

-The PDF Book is generated using automated script, so it might have some problems, please refer to the web version of the Nadi Book if there are problematic/incomplete contents.
+The PDF Book is generated using automated script, so it might have some problems, please refer to the web version of the NADI Book if there are problematic/incomplete contents.